 Here are the clinics that I call the “Revolving Door” clinics of Roseburg and the surrounding areas:

-The issues with providers staying and leaving is just as bad at the VA and to compound the issue is the fact that many of the providers can’t speak English well.
+The issues with providers staying and leaving is just as bad at the VA and to compound the issue is the fact that many of the VA providers can’t speak English well.
 It is a very common complaint among veterans.